tinatasha/searchy/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## LICENSE
-The application is under an [MIT License](https://github.com/lendilai/Git-Tracker/blob/master/License.txt).
+The application is under an [MIT License]

 ## Contact Information